BigDataArchitecture/Assignment5/README.md

 User Manual for using our application: https://docs.google.com/document/d/10ZVVQwX3u5E_jHfZ6pmfwD1nTQxtvwjWj-J8iUCkZrk/edit?usp=sharing

+We have also create a live dashborad for our nowcasting API: https://datastudio.google.com/s/sX6SRSFbOEI

 Detail Codelab:

 WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK